-On the other hand, in the case of odd-$C_{2}$ pairing, since the presence of a single Dirac fermion on the surface is the key ingredient for observing a DCMFL, any odd-$C_{2}$ pairing can induce a DCMFL, thus realizing a $C_{2}$-protected TSC as long as the bulk gap fully opens.
+On the other hand, in the case of odd-$C_{2}$ pairing, as the presence of a single Dirac fermion on the surface is key for observing a DCMFL, any odd-$C_{2}$ pairing can induce a DCMFL, thus realizing a $C_{2}$-protected TSC as long as the bulk gap fully opens.
 The surface spectrum for $\Delta({\bf k})=\Delta_o \rho_x$ is shown in Fig.~\ref{fig:numerical}(b).
-Here, we need both nonzero $m_0$ and $m_1$ to obtain a fully gapped TSC, because otherwise there appear Dirac points protected by either $C_{4}$ symmetry~\cite{kobayashi2015topological,hashimoto2016superconductivity} or mirror symmetry~\cite{yang2014dirac}.
-We note that even if the surface Dirac cone is buried in the bulk states, since the bulk states do not contribute to $\pi$-Berry phase, a DCMFL can still be observed.
-In addition to DCMFLs, we obtain helical Majorana hinge states on side surfaces as shown in Fig.~\ref{fig:numerical}(c).
+Here, we need both $m_0$ and $m_1$ to be nonzero to obtain a fully gapped TSC; otherwise, bulk Dirac points protected by either $C_{4}$ symmetry~\cite{kobayashi2015topological,hashimoto2016superconductivity} or mirror symmetry~\cite{yang2014dirac} appear.
+In addition to DCMFLs, we obtain helical Majorana hinge states on side surfaces [Fig.~\ref{fig:numerical}(c)].

-To describe an odd-$C_4$ TSC with QMF, we need a model whose Fermi surface does not cross $C_{4}$-invariant lines, because otherwise the bulk gap does not fully open for odd-$C_{4}$ pairing.
+To describe an odd-$C_4$ TSC with QMF, we need a model whose Fermi surface does not cross $C_{4}$-invariant lines; otherwise, the bulk gap does not fully open for odd-$C_{4}$ pairing.
 Hence, instead of Eq.~(\ref{eq:modelH1}), we consider the following model Hamiltonian for a doped ${\mathbb Z}_2$ TI,